GpsPrune development

 The current idea is to gradually expand this prototype, gradually taking in more components from the "normal" GpsPrune and seeing what difficulties arise.
 Apart from simply replicating the existing dialogs and functions, there are two proposed guidelines to shape further improvements.
 Firstly, each dialog should be able to rebuild itself, so that changing the language will have an instant effect everywhere without requiring a restart.
 And secondly, the functions which need dialogs should be completely separated from the actual data manipulation that they do - this will make automatic testing easier and will also allow a "Redo" button to be implemented.

-Update 2022: OK, so the "current idea" didn't really come to fruition, but the "Redo" function is finally on its way (planned for v23).
+Update 2022: OK, so the "current idea" didn't really come to fruition, but the "Redo" function is finally on its way (planned for maybe version 25).
 It's turning into a huge refactoring exercise, but the data manipulation will at the end be separated from the Gui, and the benefits of testing are already apparent.
 There's still no huge incentive to push for SWT, and no loud calls from users unhappy with the Swing look.
 Maybe the introduction of the themes has reduced the pressure.

 The following jar is for those interested in what this SWT version could look like.
 It's very basic so far, and doesn't actually do much editing or display of the files.
 But at least you can see if SWT works on your platform, try out the Help menu and Settings menu, load a kml or gpx file to scroll through the points, see the altitude profile and delete a single point.